I have come to a frightening conclusion.

 From the picture above, you can tell I come from a pretty BIG family.
 I have three brothers and fours sisters!!
 Although I was born in State College, PA- I moved to Richmond, Va when I was four, and grew up there.

-I currently live in Chesterfield, VA.
+I purchased my first home in the fall of 2013, and currently live in Farmville, VA.
 I've picked up "running" as a great way to relieve stress.
 I completed my first half marathon (13.1 miles) in the fall of 2009, with a time of 2 hours and 38 minutes!!!

 My favorite color is purple!

 You suddenly understand something you've understood all your life, but in a new way."-Doris Lessing